CMSgov/dpc-static-site/common/docsV1.md

 # Export Data
 ------------
-The primary interaction with the DPC pilot API is via the FHIR /Group/$export operation.This allows an organization to export Patient.
-Coverage, and Explanation of Benefit data in an asynchronous and bulk manner.
+The primary interaction with the DPC pilot API is via the FHIR /Group/$export operation.
+This allows an organization to export Patient, Coverage, and Explanation of Benefit data in an asynchronous and bulk manner.
 Details on the FHIR bulk data operations can be found in the <a href="https://build.fhir.org/ig/HL7/bulk-data/OperationDefinition-group-export.html" target="_blank" and rel=noopener>FHIR Bulk Data Specification</a>.

 ## Initiate an export job
 In order to start a patient data export job, you will need to locate your Group.id.
 Locate your Group.id by referencing the {id} variable in the resource object of your group.